BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Experiments

+Our proposed Spatial Preservation (SP) design aims to build spatial-sensitive temporal multi-scale features in the neck module.
+We maintain the spatial dimension of features in the neck module and perform the spatial squeezing after completing the multi-scale feature construction.

-We conduct the experiments to study effectiveness of Spatial Preservation for Neck.
-As is shown in Table~\ref{table:xx}, with the same other settings, using Spatial Preservation for Neck with 96-frame and 192-frame can obtain 0.8\% and 0.6\% mAP improvement in the anchor-free method and 0.5\% and 0.3\% mAP improvement in the anchor-based method, respectively.
+As shown in Table~\ref{table:xx}, with the same other settings, using SP for the neck module with 96 and 192 frames can obtain 0.8 and 0.6 mAP improvement in the anchor-free method, and 0.5 and 0.3 mAP improvement in the anchor-based method, respectively.
+This is due to the fact that additional spatial dimension can make features capture rich structure on the spatial locations of actions occurring at different scales.
+Meanwhile, we observe that the computational cost of PlusTAD with SP is almost the same as without SP.
+The performance of SP demonstrates that it is a simple module for improving temporal action detection performance.
+Therefore, by default, we incorporate the SP design principle in our PlusTAD.

-\subsubsection{Effectiveness of Training Augmentation.}
+\subsubsection{Effectiveness of Training Augmentation}

-We unify the standard training augmentation of input frames.
-To make a fair comparison with mainstream settings, whose origin size is resized to $128\times128$ and crop size is $112\times112$, we try other settings as is shown in Table~\ref{table:BasicTAD Plus-origin-spatial-size}.
-We find that when the aspect ratio of the resized image is closer to the original image, the detection results are better.
-The anchor-free method can obtain nearly 2\% and 3\% mAP improvement when origin size is resized to $171\times128$ and short-128 in the anchor-free method.
-The anchor-based method also can improve about 3\% and 4\%.
-If we further enlarge the image resolution and proportionally enlarge the size of the cropped image, we can get 5.6\% mAP improvement in the anchor-free method and 6.1\% mAP improvement in the anchor-based method.
+In the previous ablation studies, we used the default data augmentation techniques for training and testing.
+For simplicity, we set the original size to $128\times128$ and the crop size to $112\times112$.
+But a larger resolution of original frames can provide more structure information for modeling and more crops for data augmentation.
+Therefore, we perform a detailed study on the input frame resolution to investigate its effect on the TAD performance.
+To study its effect on detection performance, we adopt the same settings of using \textbf{96 frames at 3FPS} as the input and enable \textbf{SP} and \textbf{TP} in our PlusTAD.

+Specifically, we use two choices to expand the frame resolution.
+One choice is to use the fixed resolution as ``$171 \times128$'', and the other is to use ``short-128'' to keep the original aspect ratio.
+Among them, ``$171 \times128$'' were first adopted in~\citep{r-c3d} for network training, and we follow its setting to increase the input resolution.
+First, we only change the frame resolution and fix the crop size as $112 \times 112$.
+As shown in the first three rows in Table~\ref{table:BasicTAD Plus-origin-spatial-size} for both anchor-based and anchor-free PlusTAD, a larger original size can contribute to a better TAD performance.
+Notably, it can bring around 4\% performance improvement for both anchor-based and anchor-free detection methods.
+This significant performance improvement indicates that larger input resolution can provide more detailed spatial structure information and generate more diverse training samples.